zolrath/wemux/README.md

     cp /usr/local/share/wemux/wemux.conf.example /etc/wemux.conf

-  Then set a user as host add their username to the host_list in `/etc/wemux.conf`
+  Then set a user to be a wemux host by adding their username to the host_list in `/etc/wemux.conf`.
+Users in the host_list will be able to start new wemux sessions, all other users will be wemux clients and join these sessions.

     host_list=(zolrath brocksamson)

 ## Host Commands
 #### wemux start
-  Use `wemux start` to start a wemux session, chmod /tmp/wemux-host to 1777 and attach to it.
+  Use `wemux start` to start a wemux session, chmod /tmp/wemux-host to 1777 so that other users may connect to it, and attach to it.
 If a wemux session already exists, it will attach to it instead.
 #### wemux attach
   Use `wemux attach` to attach to an existing wemux session.
 #### wemux stop